tofanalexandrina/Continuous-Feedback-App/README.md

 ﻿# Continuous-Feedback-App

 ## Description
 The application enables real-time feedback for activities such as courses or tutorials.
-There are two main roles: Professor and Student.
+The system includes role-based functionality with two main roles: Professor and Student.

+### Professor User Guide